For eminent scholars of all disciplines

 The award aims to reinforce collaborative research between the United States and France in all fields of study.
 Grantees are invited as guest teachers and researchers at a host French university, where they have the opportunity to meet French colleagues, to organize and participate in conferences, and to interact with French graduate and doctoral students in their discipline.
-Grantees will teach courses at the postgraduate level amd doctoral level, undertake research, and help organize and participate in conferences and seminars related to their area of expertise.
+Grantees will teach courses at the postgraduate level and doctoral level, undertake research, and help organize and participate in conferences and seminars related to their area of expertise.

-This award is financed jointly by the French Ministry of Higher Education and Research and the Franco-American Commission.
+This award is financed jointly by the French Ministry of Higher Education and Research and the Franco-American Fulbright Commission.

 The Distinguished Chair award is attributed for six months.
 Up to two grant recipients can be selected.

 The Distinguished Chair recipient commits to:

 - Giving two weekly classes/seminars during the semester or a total of 60 hours per semester over a minimum of 12 weeks

 - Giving at least three conferences per semester outside of the host institution of which at least one will be destined to a general non academic audience.

 - Contributing to student counseling and guidance in the host institution.

 - Evaluating the work of students attending proposed classes/seminars.